evendoom/match_me/README.md

 * The stackoverflow website was used as a reference to some bug solving, particularly to fix the viewport on Android mobile devices when the virtual keyboard is activated: https://stackoverflow.com/questions/32963400/android-keyboard-shrinking-the-viewport-and-elements-using-unit-vh-in-css.

 * The following MDN article gave me a good understanding on how to use modules in javascript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules.

+* The audio effects used on this game were created on Steinberg Cubase, using a virtual instrument called 'Omnisphere' by Spectrasonics.

 *README.md written by Davide Correia, 2021*